hunter-teacher-cert/reg_assignments-Mamudu/google.md

   ## Your task - Build a 2 player tic tac toe game in Python

-# What we are going to do?
+# What you are going to do?
 You are going to build a two-player tic-tac-toe game, which you can play in the command-line.
 Initially, you’ll make an empty game board and then you’ll take inputs from the players and we’ll check for the winning condition and if the whole board gets filled and no one wins, we’ll declare the result as “Tie” and ask users if they want to restart the game.

 # What will you use?
-You will build this game using Python 3, so make sure you have it installed on your laptop/computer and we are good to go.
+You will build this game using Python 3, so make sure you have it installed on your laptop/computer and we are good to go or on IDE.

-# What we’ll learn?
+# What wyou’ll learn?
 After building this game, you can get a pretty clear idea about dictionaries in python, how to access dictionaries, how to iterate over dictionaries, for loop, if-else conditions and functions in python.

 # How does the game work?